Multi-Head Egress

 Python

-In the Python API, the GPUdbTable object has a use_multihead_io parameter, which allows the GPUdbTable class to handle all RecordRetriever interactions with the associated table in the background.
+In the Python API, the GPUdbTable constructor has a use_multihead_io parameter, which allows a GPUdbTable object to handle all RecordRetriever interactions with the associated table in the background.
 The following is a Python API example that demonstrates the use of the background RecordRetriever for retrieving data.

 Important